huanchenz/url_workload/README.md

     $ bash gen_url_wload.sh

-   Output files are in YCSB_URL/output_url/, and they are directly used to test Masstree.
+   Output files are in YCSB_URL/output_url/, and they are used to test Masstree.